os-climate/sostrades-dev-tools/docs/source/windows-install/windows-install.md

 ## 5. Run venv

-To run sostrades-venv with all requierements installed run the following command from you `sostrade-dev-tools` folder:
+To run sostrades-venv with all requierements installed, run the following command from your `sostrade-dev-tools` folder:
 ```
 sostrades-venv\Scripts\activate
 ```